 Phifer tests our fabric in a variety of ways to ensure we surpass industry standards:

 For woven upholstery fabric, the industry standard for a sun-resistant fabric for interior application is at least 40 hours with no color change.
-Phifer’s process for testing our exterior Designed Fabrics for sun resistance involves exposing our fabrics to a UV source, elevated temperatures and moisture -- all of the elements they’ll come in contact with on your own outdoor porch or patio.
+Phifer’s process for testing our exterior Designed Fabrics for sun resistance involves exposing our fabrics to a UV source, elevated temperatures and moisture.

-The fabric samples are evaluated at 300-hour intervals for up to a total of 1,200 hours of exposure.
-These samples are then evaluated using the AATCC Grey Scale standard.
-A lab technician assigns the exposed fabric a value between 1 and 5, with the value of 5 representing no minimum change, and the value of 4 representing no visible change.
+Samples are then evaluated using the AATCC Grey Scale standard.
+The value of 5 representing no minimum change, and the value of 4 representing no visible change.

-Phifer holds our sun-resistant fabric to an extremely high standard.
-That’s why we hold that a value of 4 is our absolute minimum for a passing grade on all of our fade-resistant fabrics.
+We hold that a value of 4 is our absolute minimum for a passing grade on all of our fade-resistant fabrics.
 We believe that if a fabric isn’t tough enough to withstand the elements in our testing grounds, we won’t allow it to withstand the elements outside your home.
-Quality is our mission -- and so is making sure that our customers can purchase beautiful, sturdy fabrics with confidence.
-Phifer fabrics are designed to give you years of enjoyment -- whether you’re lounging by the pool or enjoying a cool summer breeze on the lanai.

 Ready to design the sun-resistant DIY masterpiece of your dreams?
 Try the Phifer Outdoor Fabric Visualizer.
 Combine fabrics, textures and colors to see how they work together, and use our sample images to preview how they might look in real life.

-If you still have questions about sun resistance and Phifer fabrics, get in touch with us!
+If you still have questions about sun resistance and Phifer fabrics, get in touch with us or contact us via our live chat feature!
 We have the answers and are always happy to offer advice over phone, email or live chat.
 We can also make it easy to find your chosen fabrics when you need them by referring you to off and online retailers who carry Phifer products.